qualipool/swissrets/docs/Categories.md

 [**◀ Home**](./)

+# Categories

-The distinct object type name or object built type.
+The distinct object type name or object built type. _«How is this listing built?»_ or _«What structure does it have?»_

 [Categories](https://swissrets.ch/docs/noNamespace/simpleType/categories.html) help group the properties sensibly.
 These tend to only make sense in combination with [utilizations](./Utilizations).

-[Categories](https://swissrets.ch/docs/noNamespace/simpleType/categories.html) should answer the question _«How is this listing built?»_ or _«What structure does it have?»_.
-This should not be confused with utilities.

 ### All categories